TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-intuneroles-selfhelp-accessdenied.md

 <properties
-	pageTitle="I tried to launch a blade or section and received an "Access denied - You do not have access" message." description="I tried to launch a blade or section and received an "Access denied - You do not have access" message." service="microsoft.intune"
+	pageTitle="I tried to launch a blade or section and received an Access denied - You do not have access message." description="I tried to launch a blade or section and received an Access denied - You do not have access message." service="microsoft.intune"
 	resource="intune"
 	authors="mackie1604"